-Roseanne Slams Sara Gilbert & Michael Fishman After Cancellation: You Threw Me ‘Under The Bus’
+Roseanne Slams Sara Gilbert & Michael Fishman After Show Is Axed: You Threw Me ‘Under The Bus’

 Roseanne Barr lashed out at her TV kids after ‘Roseanne’s cancellation.
-She called out Michael Fishman for throwing her ‘under the bus’ and blasted Sara Gilbert’s diss as ‘unreal.’
+She slammed Michael Fishman for throwing her ‘under the bus’ and blasted Sara Gilbert’s diss as ‘unreal.’

-Roseanne Barr, 65, went on a tweeting spree in the hours after her show was cancelled on May 29 and took aim at her TV kids.
+Roseanne Barr, 65, went on a tweeting spree in the hours after her show was cancelled on May 29 and took aim at her TV kids Michael Fishman, 36, and Sara Gilbert, 43, who played D.J. and Darlene.
 Her show was cancelled after she compared former Obama aide Valerie Jarrett, 61, to an “ape” on Twitter.
-In response to Michael Fishman, 36, calling Roseanne’s comments “reprehensible and intolerable” and saying that he’s “always lived and taught my children to be inclusive,” Roseanne replied, “I created the platform for that inclusivity and you know it.
+In response to Michael calling Roseanne’s comments “reprehensible and intolerable” and saying that he’s “always lived and taught my children to be inclusive,” Roseanne replied, “I created the platform for that inclusivity and you know it.
 Me.
 You throw me under the bus.
 Nice!”
-Sara Gilbert, 43, tweeted that she was “disappointed” in her onscreen mom and blasted Roseanne’s comments as “abhorrent.”
+Sara tweeted that she was “disappointed” in her onscreen mom and blasted Roseanne’s comments as “abhorrent.”
 Roseanne responded, “Wow!
 Unreal.”

 HollywoodLife learned EXCLUSIVELY that Roseanne believes she’s being “misunderstood,” but her tweets aren’t helping.
 “She feels horrible about the situation and thinks ABC is overreacting to her tweets.
 Roseanne feels misunderstood and also feels like she did not mean the comments maliciously,” a source told us.
 Roseanne later blamed her racist tweet about Valerie on taking the sedative Ambien.
 She also apologized to everyone who had lost their jobs on the show due to her “stupid tweet.”